haradatm/nlp/entity/README.md

 ### ToDo ###

 - [x] A fairly naive implementation.
-- [ ] Using a pre-trained KG embedded model (e.g. TransE).
+- [ ] Using some other pre-trained KG embedded model (e.g. TransE) for entities.
-- [ ] Using a BERT embedding and fine-tuning.
+- [ ] Using BERT embedding and fine-tuning for words.

 ### Usage ###